Alfresco/docs-alfresco/content-services/latest/develop/reference/surf-framework-ref.md

 ```

 The `alfresco-ticket` authenticator and the `alfresco` connector are both available to Surf developers out of the box
-to connect to an Alfresco Content Services instance.
+to connect to an Content Services instance.
 All you need to do is define an endpoint that points to an
-Alfresco Content Services instance and uses the `alfresco` connector.
-Alfresco Content Services connectors use an
+Content Services instance and uses the `alfresco` connector.
+Content Services connectors use an
 authenticator to perform a handshake ahead of any actual interaction.
 The handshake establishes who the user is and
 then sets up the connector session so that subsequent requests contain the appropriate connection information
 (cookies, request headers, and so forth).
 The endpoint definition looks like this: